seth-griffin/spring_boot_systemd_installer/README.md

 ## Overview

-This script will install your springboot executable jar as a systemd service
+This script will install your Spring Boot executable jar as a systemd service

 It has been tested on Ubuntu 18.04